 Using the term “bonus parent” instead right off the bat just sounds so much more positive, and wouldn’t you want your new spouses’ relationship with your children to be positive?
 Because of the negative connotations that often come up with the term stepparent, especially stepmom, referring to them as a bonus mom or dad can help start things off on a more positive foot and make the transition for your child(ren) easier.
 Nothing about divorce is easy, and we always think that where you can make things easier for everyone, especially your children, you should.
 In addition to the term bonus parent being a much more positive way of referring to your new spouse, it also refers to them in a way that doesn’t try to replace the other parent in any way.
 Having a bonus mom or dad only means there are more people to love your child(ren) and really at the end of the day who can argue with more love.

 If you are having issues with your new blended family, mediation can help get things on track and make sure that you, your co-parent, and your children’s new bonus parent are all able to parent the best possible.
-Contact us to learn more by calling (858) 736-2411.
+Contact West Coast Family Mediation.